 Beit Glasgow Medical Scholarship

-The College of Medical, Veterinary & Life Sciences has worked with the Beit Trust to establish a jointly funded scholarship scheme.
-The Beit Glasgow Medical Scholarship will fund two medical students from either Malawi, Zambia or Zimbabwe each year for the next 5 years to undertake postgraduate medical or biomedical training within the Institute of Infection, Immunity and Inflammation at the University of Glasgow.
-The first two scholarship students (both from Malawi) will begin their training in September 2016.
+The College of Medical, Veterinary & Life Sciences (MVLS) has established with the Beit Trust a jointly funded scholarship scheme.
+The Beit Glasgow Medical Scholarship has funded two medical students from Malawi, Zambia or Zimbabwe each year since September 2016, under a five-year agreement the two parties will seek to renew.
+The joint scholarship funds postgraduate medical or biomedical training within the Institute of Infection, Immunity and Inflammation at the University of Glasgow.

-The Beit Trust was set up in 1906 by the will of Mr Alfred Beit, a brilliant financier and a director of the British South Africa Company.
-The aims of the Beit Glasgow Medical Scholarships are in line with Alfred Beit’s 1906 mandate “To advance civilization in Africa, for the benefit of the people therof” The Beit Trust has a reputation of funding the brightest of students and the University of Glasgow is looking forward to working with the Trust to train the next generation of scientists from Southern Africa.
+The Beit Trust was set up in 1906 by the will of Alfred Beit, a financier and philanthropist.
+The aim of the Beit Glasgow Medical Scholarships is to increase human capital in the biomedical field in Malawi, Zambia and Zimbabwe, for the benefit of their peoples.
+The Beit Trust seeks out bright students with leadership potential in their fields and is working with the University of Glasgow in training the next generation of scientists from Southern Africa.

 The collaboration between MVLS and the Beit Trust has gone from strength to strength.
 After completing his MSc, Nelson Simwela, one of the first Beit students at Glasgow, was awarded a Commonwealth PhD scholarship and has just completed his doctorate under the supervision of Professor Andy Waters at the Wellcome Centre for Integrative Parasitology at the University of Glasgow.
 Dr Simwela will take up a post doc position at Cornell University.